swgoh-utils/swgoh-stats/README.md

 - MAX_RELIC - defaults to 11 (relic 8)
 - MAX_MOD_LEVEL - defaults to 15
 - USE_SEGMENTS - Fetches the game data using segments parameter.
 Fetching in segments may be less memory intensive, but may take longer.
 Defaults to false.
+- USE_UNZIP - Fetches the localization bundle game data as either a base64 string that needs to be unzipped, or a JSON object that has already been unzipped and processed.
+Fetching as JSON is more memory intensive for the client.
+Defaults to false (client does not request bundle as unzipped files in a json object).
 - ZIP_GAME_DATA - creates/updates a zip of the game data during game data updtes.
 Used when bundling a zip of the game data with the docker container which is used to speed up startup when no data exists.
 This is not necessary to enable if not building a container to publish.
 Defaults to false.

 # building with docker